gbinal/meta/projects/great-place-to-work.md

 * Quality work
   * We should be able to rely on our teammates to be high
 * Don't overwork
+  * support people taking vacations
+  * push important conversations to during office hours
+  * don't bother people when they are on vacation
 * Open
 * Decentralized
   * Remote friendly